Mooramong

 Hollywood comes to the homestead at this 1860s country house revamped for an Australian millionaire and his movie star wife.

-The property is on a working farm of 4,000 acres running sheep and producing crops.
-The estate also incorporates the Mackinnon Nature Reserve which is home to the endangered Eastern Barred Bandicoot and other Australian species including the Wedge-Tailed Eagle and Brolga.
+Mooramong continues to be a working farm, running sheep and producing crops.
+The estate also incorporates the Mackinnon Nature Reserve, home to the endangered Eastern Barred Bandicoot and other Australian species including the Wedge-Tailed Eagle and Brolga.

 Place Details